bcgov/digital-policy/MGIP.md

 * [Information Security Policy](https://www2.gov.bc.ca/gov/content/governments/services-for-government/policies-procedures/information-security-policy-and-guidelines)
 * [Privacy Management and Accountability Policy](https://www2.gov.bc.ca/gov/content/governments/services-for-government/policies-procedures/privacy-policy)
-* Digitizing Government Information Standard
+* [Digitizing Government Information Standard] (https://www2.gov.bc.ca/assets/gov/government/services-for-government-and-broader-public-sector/information-technology-services/standards-files/digitizing-government-information-standard.pdf)

 The IMA also requires that ministries have an appropriate system in place for creating and maintaining government information that is an adequate record of their decisions.
 The [CRO Directive on Documenting Government Decisions](https://www2.gov.bc.ca/assets/gov/british-columbians-our-governments/organizational-structure/crown-corporations/central-agencies/cirmo-spl/cro_01-2019.pdf) sets out the components of an appropriate system for creating and maintaining government information that is an adequate record of decisions.

-The policy requirements below are meant to help ministries meet their IMA obligations as per section 19 (1) of the IMA.
+The policy requirements below are meant to help ministries meet their obligations as per section 19 (1) of the IMA.

-1.10	When establishing a system for managing records throughout their lifecycle, ministries must ensure they meet the requirements of an appropriate system.
+1.9	When establishing a system for managing records throughout their lifecycle, ministries must ensure they meet the requirements of an appropriate system.

-1.11	Ministries must ensure that government information and data are stored in systems and facilities that are monitored and maintained with appropriate security, access and environmental controls.
+1.10	Ministries must ensure that government information and data are stored in systems and facilities that are monitored and maintained with appropriate privacy, security, access and environmental controls.

-1.12	Ministries must design and implement IM and IT systems with due consideration for information retention, destruction, privacy and access requirements.
+1.11	Ministries must design, implement and maintain IM and IT systems with due consideration for information retention, destruction, privacy and access requirements.

-1.13	Each ministry must maintain an inventory of all the systems it uses to manage information in its custody or control.
+1.12	Each ministry must maintain an inventory of all the systems it uses to manage information in its custody or control.

-1.14	Ministries must perform a risk assessment for each of its IM systems to identify and measure:
+1.13	Ministries must ensure they can, for each of its IM systems to identify and measure:

       a.	the range of risks;
       b.	vulnerability to threats;
       c.	ministry roles and functions in crises; and
       d.	potential business impacts in the event of system issues.

 ## **2. Classification, Scheduling and Appraisal**

-As outlined in [section 2 (3)(b) of the IMA](http://www.bclaws.ca/civix/document/id/complete/statreg/15027#section2), the mandate of the CRO includes approving [information schedules](#information-schedule).
+As outlined in [sections 10 and 11 of the IMA](https://www.bclaws.ca/civix/document/id/complete/statreg/15027#part3), government information must be managed in accordance with applicable [information schedules](#information-schedule).
 This ensures that government records:

 * are linked to their business context through classifications;
 * are retained as required according to authorized timetables; and
-* are transferred to the government archives, disposed of according to authorized timetables, or approved for removal to a non-government organization.
+* are transferred to the government archives, destroyed according to authorized timetables, or approved for removal to a non-government organization.
+For guidance, see [RIM 504 Records Transfer Outside of Government] (https://www2.gov.bc.ca/assets/gov/british-columbians-our-governments/services-policies-for-government/policies-procedures/recorded-information-policy/rim504_18.pdf).

-Within the Government of British Columbia, records classification is combined with information scheduling in one integrated system known as Administrative Records Classification System (ARCS) and Operational Records Classification Systems (ORCS).
+Within the Government of British Columbia, records classification is combined with information retention scheduling in one integrated system known as [Administrative Records Classification System (ARCS) and Operational Records Classification Systems (ORCS)] (https://www2.gov.bc.ca/gov/content/governments/services-for-government/information-management-technology/records-management/information-schedules).

-Government information to which an information schedule applies must be held, transferred (e.g., from a ministry to an external body), archived (i.e. transferred to the government archives) or destroyed (disposed of in accordance with the information schedule, as specified in (section 10 of the IMA](http://www.bclaws.ca/civix/document/id/complete/statreg/15027#section10)).
-In addition:

 2.1	Ministries must follow processes set out by the CRO for the development, approval, and implementation of information schedules.
 For guidance, see [RIM 201 Records Schedule Development, Approval and Amendment](https://www2.gov.bc.ca/assets/gov/british-columbians-our-governments/services-policies-for-government/policies-procedures/recorded-information-policy/rim201_18.pdf).

+2.2 Ministries must implement and maintain office recordkeeping systems organized in accordance with the Administrative Records Classification System (ARCS), a program-specific Operational Records Classification System (ORCS), and/or other ongoing records schedules (including government-wide Special Schedules).
+For guidance, see RIM 102 Government Recordkeeping.

+2.3 Ministries must apply the retention requirements of applicable information schedules to government information for which they are responsible and ensure appropriate destruction in accordance with section 4 of this policy.

+2.4 Archival appraisal of government information must be undertaken by CRO delegates, in accordance with CRO policy and processes.

 ## **3. Preservation and Storage**

 **Preservation**

-Government must preserve information to ensure the integrity of the evidence of its business, meet its legal obligations, and demonstrate accountability.
+Government must preserve information to ensure the integrity of the evidence of its business, meet its legal obligations and demonstrate accountability.

-3.1	Ministries must ensure government information in their custody or control is preserved in a manner that protects authenticity, accessibility and context (understandability) throughout the information’s existence.
-This pertains to information in all formats (e.g., digital and physical records).
+3.1	Ministries must ensure government information in their custody or control is preserved in a manner that protects authenticity, accessibility and context (understandability) throughout the information’s lifecycle.

-3.2	Ministries must maintain records and data in formats that are stable and accessible in the long-term (i.e. as long as needed in accordance with the relevant information schedule).
-This includes reformatting and moving it to new systems when appropriate.
+3.2	Ministries must maintain and preserve records and data in formats that are stable and accessible in the long-term (i.e. for as long as the applicable information schedule requires).
+This includes reformatting and moving records and data to new systems when appropriate.

-3.3	When digitizing government information, ministries must follow the Digitizing Government Information Standard.
+3.3	When digitizing government information other than transitory information, ministries must follow the [Digitizing Government Information Standard] (https://www2.gov.bc.ca/assets/gov/government/services-for-government-and-broader-public-sector/information-technology-services/standards-files/digitizing-government-information-standard.pdf).

-3.4	Ministries must ensure that any data migrations follow corporate policies, standards and procedures, and are managed and documented appropriately.
+3.4	Ministries must ensure that any data migrations follow corporate policies, standards and procedures, and are documented appropriately.

-3.5	Ministries must ensure that digital information is preserved for as long as the applicable information schedule requires.

 **Storage**

-3.6	Ministries transferring physical records to offsite storage must use approved records storage facilities and services.
-For guidance, see RIM 422 Preparing Records for Offsite Storage, Section 2.1: Using Approved Records Storage Facilities.
+3.5	Ministries transferring physical records to offsite storage must use approved records storage facilities and services.
+For guidance, see [RIM 422 Preparing Records for Offsite Storage] (https://www2.gov.bc.ca/assets/gov/british-columbians-our-governments/services-policies-for-government/policies-procedures/recorded-information-policy/rim422_18.pdf), Section 2.1: Using Approved Records Storage Facilities.

-3.7	Ministries must prepare records for storage in a manner that ensures the records will remain accessible for as long as they are required to support government business and accountability needs.
+3.6	Ministries must prepare records for storage in a manner that ensures the records will remain accessible for as long as they are required to support government business and accountability needs.

-3.8	Ministries must apply appropriate metadata to information in accordance with the Metadata Standard and other relevant requirements.
+3.7	Ministries must apply appropriate metadata to information in accordance with the Metadata Standard and other relevant requirements.
 Metadata must be persistently linked with information, regardless of where the information is stored over time.

 ## **4. Transfer and Disposal**